Why Teach Computer Coding?

 After students understand that code is what computer programmers use to tell computers exactly what to do and the sequence of code is important, we do a fun hands-on activity.

-Since Computer Science Week falls in December, I use a Christmas themed activity.
+Since Computer Science Week falls in December, I use a Christmas or winter themed activity.
 You can use any theme you wish.

 In this activity, students first design a map or grid and then act as programmers to design basic code in the correct sequence that will command a character to follow the path and move to a select location (end point).

-In this example, the map is the North Pole and students are directing Christmas characters around the North Pole using code.
+In these examples, the map is the North Pole (Christmas theme) or a ski slope (winter theme) and students are directing Christmas characters or skiers and snowboarders using code.
 We start off with simple code: right, left, up, down.

 First, students pick and choose design pieces to place in any of the squares on the grid.
-Since there are a number of different design pieces from which to choose (Christmas characters and objects), play is different each time.
+Since there are a number of different design pieces from which to choose, play is different each time.

 Then, students choose an end point for their program.
 It can be any square on the grid.
-They can choose to end at an object or any blank square except the starting point which is the square in the bottom left with the gold star.
+They can choose to end at an object or any blank square except the starting point which is the square with the gold star.

-Next, students use the directional arrows to create the code in the correct sequence that will move the Christmas character from the square with the gold star to the chosen end point.
+Next, students use the directional arrows to create the code in the correct sequence that will move the Christmas character or skier or snowboarder from the square with the gold star to the chosen end point.

 You can easily create movable characters by either folding a paper clip upright and taping the character to it so it stands upright or placing the character in a small binder clip so it stands upright.